Integers and Negative Numbers

 John has $50, but he promises Mary he'll pay her $70.

 The question "how much money does John have?" doesn't have a clear answer in this case.
 Technically, John has $50; if he were to give all his money to Mary, he won't have any left, but he'll still be $20 in debt.
 Jeez, John.
 Ever heard of a credit card?

 To deal with this sort of idea, we need a new piece of notation: the sign of a number.
 We're not talking about figuring out if John's money is an Aries or Sagittarius.
 This is math, not astrology.
 Lucky for you, because your outlook for this week is kind of bleak.

 Anyway, back to the problem.
 John has $50, but he owes Mary $70.
 We represent this by the following equation:

 We would read this as "fifty minus seventy equals negative twenty."
 The symbol "-" is called a negative sign.
 Notice that it looks suspiciously similar to the minus sign.
 Although the two symbols are related, they are different.
 They're like identical twins who have totally different tastes in clothes.

-Be careful: John does not have "negative twenty dollars."
-Hey, don't laugh at the idea - the United States has negative 15 trillion dollars.
+Be careful: John doesn't technically have "negative twenty dollars."
+Instead, the negative sign means that John is lacking 20 bucks that he needs to settle his debts.
+Hey, don't laugh at the idea; the U.S. is technically lacking 15 trillion dollars.
 Just think about how many sheep they had to give away to hit that mark.
-Instead, the negative sign means that John is lacking 20 dollars that he needs to settle his debts.
-And, technically, the U.S. is lacking 15 trillion dollars.
 So if you find a briefcase containing that amount, please forward to the White House.
 There's a $200 reward.